 What Are the Disadvantages of Soilless Agriculture?

 Soilless agriculture does have some disadvantages.
 Firstly, setting up the system is more expensive compared to traditional farming.
 Automatic irrigation, lighting, and nutrient distribution systems can be costly.
 Additionally, energy consumption is higher, especially in closed systems where lighting and ventilation processes require continuous energy.
 This increased energy usage can result in a larger carbon footprint.
 However, using renewable energy sources can mitigate these environmental impacts.
 Furthermore, the systems require constant monitoring and regular replenishment of nutrient solutions, which can be labor-intensive.
-Soilless agriculture's impact on biopersity is another potential drawback, as the natural benefits of soil microorganisms are absent in this system.
+Soilless agriculture's impact on biodiversity is another potential drawback, as the natural benefits of soil microorganisms are absent in this system.

 What Is the Future of Soilless Agriculture?